-COII ducted no less frequently than annually according to the following schedule (select one).

 Every three months

 Every six months

 Every twelve months

 Other schedule

 Specify the other schedule:

-Alifications of Individuals Who Perform Reevaluations.
-Specify the qualifications of individuals who perform valuations (select one):
+Qualifications of Individuals Who Perform Reevaluations.
+Specify the qualifications of individuals who perform reevaluations (select one): erform

-The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations.
+The qualifications of individuals who perform reevaluations are the same as individuals who perform evaluations. rm initial

+V 1 MARKWAYATAIN

 The qualifications are different.
 Specify the qualifications:

-codures to Ensure Timely Proveduations Per 42 CEP 8441 303(c)(4) specify the procedures that the state employ
+The qualifications are different.

+The qualifications are different.

+The qualifications are different.